-To create a Group Action, begin by selecting [New Action] from the "Editing" page to open the below window.
-Then follow these steps:
+To create a Group Action, begin by selecting [New Action] from the "Editing" page and then choose the Action Type "Group."

 - The New Action button will allow you to create a new Action for your Group.
 Once created, saving the added Action will return you to the Group edit function, where you may add more actions or Save what you have done so far.

 - The add "Existing Action" function lets you choose one or more existing Actions from the Action Library.
 Be sure and Save once added.

 - The Actions you have added to the Group are displayed below the create Action buttons.
 You can rearrange their order by dragging their handle (=), and you can see their snap metrics by choosing the "Expand All" button.

 - Review the look of the Group with the Preview to the right of the added Actions.

 - Schedule the entire Group or choose its audience if appropriate.

 - Be sure and Save the work on the Group, and then Save the new Action you have created to the main page.
 If you forget this second step, the new Group Action will be in the Action Library so you can easily add it later.